California Golden Bears: Soccer

 Women's soccer began intercollegiate competition at the University of California in 1982 and has won no national championships and 1 conference championship.
 The team currently plays at Edwards Stadium and the head coach (in his 5th season) is Neil McGuire.
 Notable alums include Olympic Gold Medalist and 2015 and 2019 World Cup Champion Alex Morgan, and Betsy Hassett of the New Zealand Women's National Team.

 The California Golden Bears women's soccer team has an NCAA Division I Tournament record of 16–25 through twenty-five appearances.

 Water polo

 Women's Water Polo began intercollegiate competition at the University of California in 1996 and has won no national championships and 2 conference championships.
 The team currently plays at the Spieker Aquatics Complex near Haas Pavilion and the head coach (in her 2nd season) is Coralie Simmons.

 Championships

-Appearances
+Tournament appearances

 The California Golden Bears competed in the NCAA tournament across 26 active sports (12 men's and 14 women's) 627 times at the Division I Level.